Kars Harakani Airport: History

 In 2006, Kars Airport served 2,352 aircraft and 270,052 passengers.
 The passenger terminal open to the public covers an area of 1695 m2 and has a parking lot for 100 cars.
 The airport was closed in the spring and summer months of 2007 for renovation works.
 The re-opening took place on 22 October 2007.
 The new terminal was designed by architect Yakup Hazan.

 Airlines and destinations

+The following airlines operate regular scheduled and charter flights at Kars Harakani Airport: